 The page margins in a Microsoft Word document often need to be set or changed depending on your school or organization’s requirements.
-Use these steps to change page margins in Microsoft Word 2010.

 - Open your document in Word 2010.

 - Select the Page Layout tab.

 - Click the Margins button.

 Our article continues below with additional information on how to set margins in Word 2010, including pictures of these steps.

 Learning how to change page margins in Word 2010 is important for anyone that is unable to work with the default settings for that property.
 Unlike adjusting text formatting options, such as using all small caps in Word, there are a variety of documents that apply to your document’s layout.

 If you have ever written a paper for a high school or college teacher, then you know just how rigid many of them can be when it comes to page layout.
 Their restrictions typically involve preferred settings for title pages and bibliographies but can also extend to involve the formatting of each page.

 Among the page formatting options that many audiences will demand is a specific margin.
 While their reasoning for keeping margins standard typically involves preventing students from needlessly extending page counts, proper margins can also help in keeping a paper more visually appealing.

 Outside of a scholastic setting, however, page margins are also helpful for fitting as much information as possible on one page.
 This is especially beneficial in situations where a lot can be gained by minimizing the page count of a document, such as when you are creating a resume.
 You can freely change the margins of your Word 2010 document at any time until you find a setting that you prefer.